Maesimt/articles/readme.md

 # Handle domain errors safely

 In our code, we write functions that can fail.
-They can fail because the domain forbids it or simply because an unknown error happened, like when an http request doesn't receives a response.
+They can fail because the domain forbids it or simply because an unknown error happened, like when an http request doesn't receive a response.

 ## The situation